whitecode43/Mobile-Apps-Flutter/Clima-Flutter/README.md

 This is an weather app.
-This is an example of using api to get the weahter satutus.
+In this app, we get the gps location of the phone(IOS/Android).
+Then we use openweathermap api to get the weather status depending on the location.